docker/docs/content/manuals/docker-hub/image-library/search.md

 security of the resources they use.
 These images are stable, regularly updated, and adhere to industry best practices, making them a strong foundation for building and deploying applications.
-Docker Hub's trusted content includes, Docker Official Images, Verified Publisher images, and Docker Sponsored Open Source Software images.
+Docker Hub's trusted content includes, Docker Official Images, Verified Publisher images, and Docker-Sponsored Open Source Software images.

 For more details, see [Trusted content](./trusted-content.md).